 What is Stark Law?

-Stark Law or the “Physician Referral law” is a set of laws that forbids doctors from referring to Medicaid or Medicare patients to designated health services (DHS) under certain existing conditions.
+Stark Law or the “Physician Referral law” is a set of laws that forbids doctors from referring patients to a “designated health service” with which they have a financial relationship.

 Brief Legislative Background